Gao-tech1/AAE6102-Assignment2/README.md

     + [5.5 Challenges and Comparisons](#55-challenges-and-comparisons)
     + [5.6 Conclusion](#56-conclusion)

-## Task1 – Differential GNSS Positioning
+## Task 1 – Differential GNSS Positioning
 A **comprehensive summary** of each method:

 - **Differential GNSS (DGNSS)** leverages a nearby reference station to broadcast pseudorange corrections, achieving sub-meter accuracy almost instantly, but its performance degrades with distance from the station and it offers only modest improvement over standalone GNSS.